 Bill Derksen, Ph.D.
 Professor Emeritus of Music Studies

 Willie Wiebe, B.Mus.
 Instructor of Guitar, Director of Guitar Ensemble

 Nicholas Mullin, B.Mus.
 Director of Worship Bands

 Catherine Rust-Akinbolaji, M.A.
-Assistant Professor of TESOL; Director, MLI
+UC Dean; Assistant Professor of TESOL; MLI Director

 Our graduates have gone on to pursue careers in a variety of different fields, from careers in music education to composition, church music, performance, and music business.
 Many of our music graduates have pursued graduate degrees throughout North America, and are currently employed in a variety of contexts, from faculty members at major institutions to performers throughout the country.